Pressure Sensors Information

-Burst pressure: The designed safety limit which should not be exceeded.
-If this pressure is exceeded it may lead to mechanical breach and permanent loss of pressure containment.
+Burst pressure -- The designed safety limit which should not be exceeded.
 Are additional safety features needed?

 Vacuum Range is the span of pressures from the lowest vacuum pressure to the highest vacuum pressure (e.g., from 0 to 30 inches of mercury VAC).

 Mechanical conditions of the device determine how the sensor operates within the system.
 Consideration should be given to the physical constraints of the system, the media into which the sensor will be incorporated, process connectors, and configurations of the system and sensor.

 Physical constraints depend on the system that the sensor will be incorporated in to and should be considered when selecting a pressure sensor.

 Understanding the media of the system is critical when selecting a pressure sensor.
 The media environments for the sensor could include:

 Hydrogen and gases are very compressible, and they completely fill any closed vessels in which they are places.